Yomna02/2D-Self-Balancing-Platform/README.md

 2. **Implement state feedback:** Implementing state feedback for the position and velocity would improve the system's stability, response times, and disturbance rejection.
 By measuring or estimating the system's states, the control system can adapt and respond more effectively to different operating conditions and disturbances.

-3. **Implement a Kalman filter:** Incorporating a Kalman filter would enhance the estimation of the true state of the system by effectively combining the noisy sensor readings from the accelerometer and gyroscope.
+3. **Implement a `Kalman filter`:** Incorporating a Kalman filter would enhance the estimation of the true state of the system by effectively combining the noisy sensor readings from the accelerometer and gyroscope.
 This filter would mitigate the limitations of each sensor and provide a more reliable estimate of the roll and pitch angles, leading to improved accuracy and robustness.

 By addressing these future work suggestions, the system can be further enhanced and optimized, paving the way for advanced applications and improved performance.